 Popular websites are rife with clever ideas and colorful pictures that make gardeners green with envy.
 Some of the cutest ideas involve shoe garden planters made of old work boots or tennis shoes.
-If the ideas have piqued your creative side, repurposing old shoes as plant containers isn’t as tricky as you might think.
+If these ideas have piqued your creative side, repurposing old shoes as plant containers aren’t as tricky as you might think.
 Just unleash your imagination and have fun with shoe planters in the garden.

 Ideas for Shoe Garden Planters